omeka/omeka-s-enduser/docs/modules/localcontexts.md

 ![Image](modulesfiles/localcontexts_itemAdmin2.png)

+Note that the [Metadata Browse module](metadatabrowse.md) may conflict with Local Contexts in metadata entries - adding links to the text of the notices and labels.
+You can continue to use Metadata Browse to allow users to browse all items with the same projects, but we recommend unchecking the "Direct links" box in the module configuration.

 ### Apply projects to site pages

 Local Contexts can also be displayed in a site page through the use of a dedicated page block.
 Edit a page, then select the "Local Contexts" block in the right-hand drawer.
 Within the page block, choose a project from the dropdown and one language if desired.